nbcarr/leader-follower-db/README.md

 The in-memory data is ocassionally written out on-disk for persistence, and recovers from crashes using the WAL

 ### Components
+- `controller.py`: Dynamically manages node lifecycle and cluster coordination
-- **Node Class**: Core component managing state, replication, and leader election
+- `db.py`: Core component managing state, replication, and leader election
-- **WAL**: Write-ahead log for crash recovery
+- **WAL**: Write-ahead log for crash recovery/durability
-- **REST API**: FastAPI endpoints for reads/writes
+- **REST API**: FastAPI endpoints for reads/writes and node operations
-- **React Dashboard**: Real-time monitoring of node status

-### Replication
-1. Client sends write request to leader
-2. Leader appends to WAL
-3. Leader updates its local store
-4. Leader replicates to followers
-5. Followers update their stores

-## Stack

-- Backend: Python, FastAPI, asyncio
-- Frontend: React
-- Storage: File-based (JSON + WAL)
-- Communication: REST API
+- **WebSockets**: Real time log streaming

 ## How to Use